-- (1) Develop and plan DEC and associated packages per references (a) through (e). - (2) Verify installation and post status, including material and safety conditions, prior to conducting drills. - (3) Allocate sufficient time for Training Team deliberations prior to debrief. - (4) Prepare for post-drill restoration, including the removal of simulations and conducting an inventory of training aids. - (5) Ensure pre- and post- drill notifications are completed in accordance with [reference [XX] of this instruction]. - (6) Identify circumstances that would require the Training Team to postpone, halt, or terminate the exercise, such as exceeding safety thresholds, actions by installation personnel that compromise safety, damage to equipment.
+- (1) Develop and plan DEC and associated packages per references (a) through (e). - (2) Verify installation and post status, including material and safety conditions, prior to conducting drills. - (3) Allocate sufficient time for Training Team deliberations prior to debrief. - (4) Prepare for post-drill restoration, including the removal of simulations and conducting an inventory of training aids. - (5) Ensure pre- and post- drill notifications are completed. - (6) Identify circumstances that would require the Training Team to postpone, halt, or terminate the exercise, such as exceeding safety thresholds, actions by installation personnel that compromise safety, damage to equipment.